ChandanVerma/DSB2017/README.md

 It is expected that all the required libraries must be installed namely Tensorflow, skimage etc.
 All  the codes are written in python.
-Machine details
+Machine details:
-Windows 10
+1. Windows 10
-GTX 1060 6GB GPU,
+2. GTX 1060 6GB GPU,
-Intel core i7 Processor
+3. Intel core i7 Processor
-64 GB RAM
+4. 64 GB RAM
-2 TB HDD
+5. 2 TB HDD